s-rathyen/s-rathyen.github.io/essays/covid.md

 <img class="ui small left floated image" src="../images/covid.jpg" alt="virus"/>We’re living in an unprecedented situation.
 I often bottle my feelings up when it comes to things like this, especially because others are
 at greater risk than I am, but hopefully getting some of my thoughts down will serve as a sort of catharsis.

-I can’t say that the transition the past few weeks hasn’t been difficult.
+The transition the past few weeks has been difficult.
 My previous routine ceased to exist, so I had to create a new one and ensure that I stick to it.
 Swirling around it all is an impending sense of doom that gnaws at me every day.

 ## When did time stop existing?